 There’s never been a better time to start a business process outsourcing or BPO company in India.
 Spending on business process outsourcing (BPO) services is expected to grow at a compound annual growth rate (CAGR) of 5.8 per cent to reach $8.8 billion by 2025.
-And India is the world leader in BPO.
+Indian entrepreneurs are capitalizing on this high demand by focusing on a variety of business process outsourcing services, and India is the world leader in BPO.

 "It was in India where the modern concept of outsourcing started," says Ralf Ellspermann, CEO of PITON-Global.

-By definition, BPO is a business practice in which one organization hires another company to perform a task or a process that the hiring organization requires for its own business to successfully operate.
-These include:
+The term "business process outsourcing" (BPO) describes the business practice in which one organization hires another company to perform a task or a process that the hiring organization requires for its own business to successfully operate.

 - Accounting.